GP4Flo/fastmap/README.md

 ![4.png]

 ### How to install
-Automatic installation: Go to KaiOS store and search for Topo.
+Automatic installation: Go to KaiOS store and search for Fast Map.

 Manual installation: Use adb and Firefox 59 WebIDE.
 Debug mode in Nokia KaiOS phones can be entered by typing ```*#*#33284#*#*```